Christina Schultz, Vice President of Institutional Advancement and Executive Director of DOCUTAH

 Christina started her career in the film industry at the age of 19 when she formed her own film production company.
-Upon graduation with two degrees from the University of Southern California she worked in Hollywood before realizing that her true calling was in higher education helping others, especially young people, achieve their dreams.
+Upon graduation from the University of Southern California she worked in the “industry” before realizing that her true passion was in higher education helping others, especially young people achieve their dreams.

-Phil is an associate professor at Dixie State College and the director of the Dick Nourse Center for Media Innovation.
+Phil is an associate professor at Dixie State University and the director of the Center for Media Innovation, the DSU media center.
 He is also the director of the digital film track in the communication department.